2012–13 Segunda División de Fútbol Salvadoreño

-The 2012–13 season (officially known as Liga de Plata) will be El Salvador's Segunda División de Fútbol Salvadoreño The season will be split into two championships Apertura 2012 and Clausura 2013.
+The 2012–13 season (officially known as Liga de Plata) was El Salvador's Segunda División de Fútbol Salvadoreño The season was split into two championships Apertura 2012 and Clausura 2013.
 The champions of the Apertura and Clausura play the direct promotion playoff every year.
 The winner of that series ascends to Primera División de Fútbol de El Salvador.

-The Apertura 2012 will be named the Torneo Luis Baltazar Ramírez named after the 1982 world cup player Luis Ramírez Zapata.
+The Apertura 2012 was named the Torneo Luis Baltazar Ramírez, after the 1982 world cup player Luis Ramírez Zapata.